-It is advised to consult a healthcare professional before taking guarana, especially for those suffering from health conditions such as angina, anxiety, chest pain, diabetes, heart disease, irregular heartbeat, high or low blood pressure, kidney disease, liver disease, panic attacks, peptic ulcer disease or colitis, seizure disorder, thyroid disease, and sleep disorders.
+It is recommended to consult a healthcare professional before taking guarana, especially for those suffering from health conditions such as angina, anxiety, chest pain, diabetes, heart disease, irregular heartbeat, high or low blood pressure, kidney disease, liver disease, panic attacks, peptic ulcer disease or colitis, seizure disorder, thyroid disease, and sleep disorders.

 Likewise, women who are pregnant or breastfeeding should avoid the consumption of guarana.